bytedance/byteps/docs/best-practice.md

 The only thing you can tune is `BYTEPS_PCIE_SWITCH_SIZE`.
 If you know your hardware topology, e.g., say you have 8 GPUs in total, 4 GPUs connect to one PCI-e switch, the other 4 GPUs connect to another PCI-e switch, then you should set `BYTEPS_PCIE_SWITCH_SIZE=4`.
 In this case, you may see 20%~30% performance improvement compared with Horovod/NCCL.

 If you have NVLinks, leave `BYTEPS_PCIE_SWITCH_SIZE` unmodified.
-If you don't know your hardware topology, leave `BYTEPS_PCIE_SWITCH_SIZE` unmodified. s CPU servers and do not need GPUs.
-The scheduler can run on any machine.
+If you don't know your hardware topology, leave `BYTEPS_PCIE_SWITCH_SIZE` unmodified.

 ## Multi-machine (distributed mode)